MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Remove-MgGroupDriveRootPermission.md

----
+﻿---
 external help file: Microsoft.Graph.Files-help.xml Module Name: Microsoft.Graph.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.files/remove-mggroupdriverootpermission
 schema: 2.0.0
-ms.prod: files
 ---

 # Remove-MgGroupDriveRootPermission

 ## SYNOPSIS
 Remove access to a DriveItem.
-Only sharing permissions that are not inherited can be deleted.The inheritedFrom property must be null.
+Only sharing permissions that are not inherited can be deleted.\nThe inheritedFrom property must be null.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaGroupDriveRootPermission](/powershell/module/Microsoft.Graph.Beta.Files/Remove-MgBetaGroupDriveRootPermission?view=graph-powershell-beta)

 ## SYNTAX